Starting and Managing Your Business with Chronic Pain Illness can affect you

 You see, I’ve always suffered from medical issues caused by anemia, stress, depression, anxiety, and pain (The first auto accident at the age of 15).

 I talk about some of my internal issues and how I quickly learned how some of these aches and pains were being triggered, and that I needed to get some help!

 Moreover, I learned that there are many things we can do to help us get through life and help us with both our life and business.
 I talk about it in this article: ( Your Health is Your Business

 I invite you to read this amazing article: Business.com where they spoke with a few entrepreneurs who actually live with similar challenges and they shared some tips on how to manage their businesses and life.

 As for me, I learned to listen to my body, but I’m not going to lie after years of abuse, it’s still very difficult to stay on track, but I try every day!
 Check out this article where I share some tips about Physical and Emotional Health

 Learn to Listen to your body and do Selfcare!!!

-Those of us who have been running a business know that it’s mentally and physically exhausting, and the risk of overworking yourself will happen daily.
+If you’re like me who’s running a business you know that it’s mentally and physically exhausting, and the risk of overworking yourself will happen daily.
 Therefore learning to listen to your body and learning how to manage your chronic conditions, and paying attention to your symptoms becomes a vital part of being able to continue working.